paulshorey/turbo-starter/README.md

 Copied from https://github.com/cvrlnolan/turborepo-tailwindcss

 Added Emotion CSS and shared styles.
+Removed typescript temporarily, to debug deployment.

 Checkout "ts" branch for a version just like original which supports typescript.